chrchang/plink-ng/2.0/Python/README.md

 ### Build instructions
-To build this library you will first need to clone the repository:
+To build from GitHub, clone the repository:

 ```
 # clone repo
 git clone https://github.com/chrchang/plink-ng
 # go to python folder
 cd plink-ng/2.0/Python
 ```

 Then install Cython and NumPy:
 ```